mrmoss/monky/README.md

 # Overview
 This is a terrible ripoff of conky for macOS.

-I got conky to compile for macOS...but it uses XQuartz...but transparecy doesn't work...only shows up on one desktop...etc...
+I got conky to compile for macOS...but it uses XQuartz...and transparecy doesn't work...and it only shows up on one desktop...etc...

-This only supports text.
+This only supports text (no bars or fancy graphics...not yet anyways...).

 # Usage